-To change the switching times between the magnetic bars moving back and forth, four parameters can be changed in the LOGO! program.
+To change the switching times between the back and forth movement of the magnet rotor four parameters can be changed in the LOGO! program.
 These parameters are:

 - 1. Time between switching back and forth of the upper magnetic grid (B1) - 2.
 Time between switching back and forth of the lower magnetic grid (B2) - 3.
 Time before starting the lower magnetic grid (B3) - 4.
-Time before starting the upper magnetic grid (B4) - The parameter can be changed while the program continues to run!
+Time before starting the upper magnetic grid (B4) - \ The parameter can be changed while the program continues to run!